Rights Guide

 What is the most important fathers rights documentation to have?

 The most impactful fathers rights documentation is a consistent, contemporaneous parenting time log combined with records of any custody order violations.
-A 90-day unbroken log showing your involvement and the other parent's violations is more persuasive than any testimony.
+A 90-day unbroken log showing your involvement and any violations by the other parent is more persuasive to a judge than any testimony — because it shows a verifiable pattern, not an allegation.

 How does custody documentation strengthen fathers' rights cases?